What is a Good Marketing Strategy for businesses?

 6. Develop Appropriate Marketing Tactics

-It’s tempting to try and do everything – social media, email, PPC, SEO etc. A marketing strategy helps you to avoid that temptation.
-For each of your marketing goals, you should create a list of appropriate marketing tactics.
-If you’re planning to extend awareness of your products to a new region, for example, your tactics may include:
+It’s tempting to try and do everything – social media, email, PPC, SEO, leafleting etc. A marketing strategy helps you to avoid that temptation.
+For each of your marketing goals, you should create a list of appropriate marketing tactics, for example:

 - Geographic SEO (blogs, landing pages)